-Channel access procedure for transmissions including PDCCH and not including PDSCH
+4.1.2.3 Type 2C DL channel access procedures

+When a gNB follows the procedures in this subclause for transmission of a DL transmission, the gNB does not sense the channel before transmission of the DL transmission.
+The duration of the corresponding DL transmission is at most 584us.

+4.1.3 DL channel access procedures in a shared channel occupancy

+For the case where an eNB shares a channel occupancy initiated by a UE, the eNB may transmit a transmission that follows an autonomous PUSCH transmission by the UE as follows:

-If 'COT sharing indication' in AUL-UCI in subframe n indicates '1', an eNB may transmit a transmission in subframe n+X, where X is subframeOffsetCOT-Sharing, including PDCCH but not including PDSCH on the same carrier immediately after sensing the channel to be idle for at least a sensing interval , if the duration of the PDCCH is less than or equal to two OFDM symbols length and it shall contain at least AUL-DFI or UL grant to the UE from which the PUSCH transmission indicating COT sharing was received. consists of a duration immediately followed by one slot duration and includes an idle slot duration at start of .
-The channel is considered to be idle for if it is sensed to be idle during the slot durations of .
+- If 'COT sharing indication' in AUL-UCI in subframe n indicates '1', an eNB may transmit a transmission in subframe n+X, where X is subframeOffsetCOT-Sharing, including PDCCH but not including PDSCH on the same channel immediately after performing Type 2A DL channel access procedures in subclause 4.1.2.1, if the duration of the PDCCH is less than or equal to duration of two OFDM symbols and it shall contain at least AUL-DFI or UL grant to the UE from which the PUSCH transmission indicating COT sharing was received.